plambrechtsen/pethublocal/README.md

 ## Docker

-A docker container to sniff all zigbee traffic.
+A docker container stuff including sniffer using CC2531

 ## WemosMRFShield